 - Bacterial infection usually occurs secondary to the viral infections listed above, the most common bacteria to cause conjunctivitis are Streptococci and Staphylococci.
 Antibacterial eye drops or oral tablets will be used to treat bacterial conjunctivitis.

 - Entropion is a disorder where the eyelid folds inwards, causing the eyelashes to rub against the eye, leading to inflammation.
 It may be primary (seen in short-nosed breeds such as Persians and Exotics), or secondary (due to itching and rubbing the eyes).
 Surgery is the treatment of choice for primary entropion.
 Find and treat the underlying cause of secondary entropion.

 Other symptoms associated with eye swelling can depend on the underlying cause but may include a red, meaty appearance to the eye, eye discharge which may be thick or watery, runny nose, fever, sneezing and pain.
 Allergies typically cause watery eyes and possibly itching.

 Other causes of eye swelling:

 - Trauma or foreign body – Such as a grass seed stuck in the eye or a scratch can cause localised swelling and a great deal of discomfort.

-A styeis caused by an infection of the sebaceous gland in the eyelid and is treated by using a cold compress to draw out the infection and/or antibiotics.
+- Stye-An infection of the sebaceous gland in the eyelid.
+Treatment is cold compresses to draw out the infection and oral antibiotics.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 Accompanying symptoms can give your veterinarian an idea of the possible cause.
 For example, if your cat is displaying symptoms of an upper respiratory infection, then he will suspect herpes or calicivirus.
 He may want to run some diagnostic tests to determine the exact cause.